STLNFTART/Quantro-Heart-Model/README.md

 ### Plot interpretation and benchmarking

 - Inspect the generated PNG to compare raw data against the rolling mean.
-- Adjust `--window` to benchmark sensitivity to smoothing.
+- Adjust `--window` or supply `--window-list` to benchmark smoothing sensitivity across multiple horizons.
+- Combine `--window-list` with `--skip-default-window` to isolate custom sweeps without the default span.
+- Tune `--min-periods` and `--center` for retrospective vs. streaming analyses.
+- Control figure layout with `--fig-width`/`--fig-height` to match publication requirements.
 - Use `--verbose` to collect diagnostic logs with summary statistics.

 ## Contributing